-Don’t overlook the application of these concepts in the dental business office.
-Though this course is designed primarily for the clinical area of the dental practice, take time to evaluate the practices in the business office as the staff there, too, may find many of these principles can easily be applied to the business office.
+The application of these concepts must not be overlooked in the dental business office.
+Though this course is designed primarily for the clinical area of the dental practice, business assistants should take time to evaluate their movement and efficiency practices possibly finding many of these principles easily applied to the business office.